ckchng/ROSIA/README.md

 2) dist_thres - (in degrees) parameters to decide which stars are too close to be considered as separate stars.
 3) k - the number of closest distances to constraint each star, k = 2 is the triplet constraint as proposed in the paper.

-Format of the pre-processed catalog.
+Format of the pre-processed catalog:
 x y z Magnitude HIP index  CD1  CD2

+Legends:
-x,y,z - the star vectors in the inertia's coordinates CD1 - closest angular distance
+x,y,z - the star vectors in the inertia's coordinates
+HIP index - the ID of stars in the HIPPARCOS catalog CD1 - closest angular distance
 CD2 - second closest angular distance

 To create testing data:
 ./create_onboard_dataset.sh

-Format of the testing data ('scene_id.txt') x y z magnitude HIP index
+Format of the testing data ('scene_id.txt'):
+x y z Magnitude HIP index

+Legends:
 x,y,z - the star vectors in the camera's coordinates

-('rot.txt')
+Format of the testing data ('rot.txt')
 The 3x3 rotation matrix that rotates the testing star vectors into catalog's inertia's coordinates.

 Hyperparamters:
 1) dist_noise_sigma - the sigma of the angular distance noise.